Joshrobertson023/Data-Structures-Algorithms/README.md

 This program introduced us to structs.
 This program was challenging for many of us students.
 It involved adding data, re-arranging data, changing the data, and finally printing it.

+**Program 5**
+This program introduced us to recursion.
+We had to sum all even numbers in a range of two whole numbers using a recursive function and prints the numbers it is adding or skipping to demonstrate the recursive solution.

+**Program 7**
+We are doing this program out of order.
+In this program I created three different searching algorithms to search arrays of integers.
+The three algorithms were:
+   Ordered Sequential Search
+   Probability Search
+   Binary Search
+Once again there was a lot of printing to the terminal to demonstrate the search paths and techniques of the algorithms.s